 Institutions and Programs

 - Seventy-four (74) colleges and schools of pharmacy are in private institutions and sixty-nine (69) are in publicly supported universities.

 - One hundred and forty-two (142) colleges and schools offered the Pharm.D. as a first professional degree and seven (7) colleges and schools offered the Pharm.D. as a post-B.S. degree as of fall 2017.

-- Seventy-nine (79) colleges and schools will offer graduate programs in the pharmaceutical sciences at the M.S. and/or Ph.D. level in fall 2017.
+- Seventy-nine (79) colleges and schools offered graduate programs in the pharmaceutical sciences at the M.S. and/or Ph.D. level in fall 2017.

 - For fiscal year 2017-18, national mean reported pharmacy school revenues were approximately $29.5 million and median revenues were approximately $19.8 million.

 - For fiscal year 2016-17, national mean reported pharmacy school expenditures were $20.6 million and median expenditures were $13.7 million.

 - Total first professional degree enrollment was 62,504 in fall 2018.